doehm/survivoR/README.md

 # Installation

-Now on CRAN (v2.0).
+Now on CRAN (v2.0.1) or Git (v2.0.1).

+If Git \> CRAN I’d suggest install from Git.
+We are constantly improving the data sets so the github version is likely to be slightly improved.

 ``` r
 install.packages("survivoR")
 ```

-Or install from Git for the latest (v2.0.1).
-We are constantly improving the data sets and the github version is likely to be slightly improved.

 ``` r
 devtools::install_github("doehm/survivoR")